la2050/challenge/_2021/connect/kid-city-hope-place.md

   a word or two that they heard.
 It is a simple sentence, that starts with “I heard someone say ….”
 These will be collected by facilitators, and analyzed to look for themes of integration and a sense of belonging.
-Approximately how many people will be directly impacted by this proposal?: '450' Approximately how many people will be indirectly impacted by this proposal?: '5000' Please describe the broader impact of your proposal.: >- Program staff and facilitators also have stories of challenge.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '450' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '5000' Describe how Los Angeles County will be different if your work is successful.: >- Program staff and facilitators also have stories of challenge.
 Like the story circle participants, they are from humble roots, low-income, and mixed status families from a wide diversity of immigrant backgrounds.
 Now they are leaders